nicholassyt/SCSE19-0209_Final/README.md

 The JSON files to merge should be in \SCSE19-0209_Final\scripts\mergeSchema\json_to_merge The merged JSON file SCSE19_0209.json should be in \SCSE19-0209_Final\scripts\mergeSchema\json_merged

+The JSON files can be downloaded from https://drive.google.com/open?id=1ufQ4ZnJAR1CzXR69zAtNQbHfrvMB7--u

 To merge:
 Select Merge from the interface.
 The JSON files in the folder json_to_merge would appear in a list.